To register: Space is limited. Pre-registration is required. Register

 - We emphasize self-awareness and self-regulation by using yoga techniques such as deep, mindful breathing, a strong physical core and an upright, well-supported spine.

-$75 for a 4 week class Thursdays June 1,8,15, & 22 / scholarships available, please discuss with your counselor or with the instructor
+$75 for a 4 week class Thursdays June 1,8,15, & 22 / scholarships are available, please talk with your counselor or contact the instructor directly through email or by phone.

 Location: Des Moines Pastoral Counseling Center, 8553 Urbandale Avenue, Urbandale, Iowa 50322